Scott Hollifield: In wake of banking crisis, Cousin Junior here to help

 Make an appointment today, before another bank goes belly up.

-Scott Hollifield is editor of The McDowell News in Marion, N.C. and a humor columnist.
+Scott Hollifield is editor of The McDowell News in Marion and a humor columnist.
 Contact him at rhollifield@mcdowellnews.com.